Slurry wall

-A Diaphragm wall (Slurry wall) is a civil engineering technique used to build reinforced concrete walls in areas of soft earth close to open water, or with a high groundwater table.
+A slurry wall is a civil engineering technique used to build reinforced concrete walls in areas of soft earth close to open water, or with a high groundwater table.
 This technique is typically used to build diaphragm (water-blocking) walls surrounding tunnels and open cuts, and to lay foundations.
-Diaphragm wall can use as deep basements retaining walls too and may design as permanent structure too.
-Diaphragm wall mainly used in Metro Projects,Top Down Construction, water barrier in Dam projects in up stream and down stream and as toe wall too,Deep Basements, Subways ,Shoring and deep excavations etc.
+Slurry walls are a "well-established" technology but the decision to use slurry walls for a certain project requires geophysical and other engineering studies to develop a plan appropriate for the needs of that specific location.
+Slurry walls may need to be used in conjunction with other methods to meet project objectives.

 Construction

 While a trench is being excavated to create a form for a wall, it is simultaneously filled with slurry (usually a mixture of bentonite and water).
 The dense but liquid slurry prevents the trench from collapsing by providing outward pressure, which balances the inward hydraulic forces and also retards water flow into the trench.
 The density of the slurry mix must be carefully monitored and adjusted to produce the correct outward pressure to prevent the trench walls from collapsing.

 Slurry walls are typically constructed by starting with a set of concrete guide walls, typically 1 m deep and 0.5 m thick.
 The guide walls are constructed near the ground surface to outline the desired slurry trench, and to guide the excavation machinery.
 Excavation is done using a special clamshell-shaped digger or a hydromill trench cutter, suspended from a crane.
 The excavator digs down to design depth (or bedrock) for the first wall segment.
 The excavator is then lifted and moved along the trench guide walls to continue the trench with successive cuts as needed.
 The trench is at all times kept filled with slurry to prevent its collapse, but the fluid filling allows the excavation machinery and excavation spoil to be moved without hindrance.

 Once a particular depth of trench is reached, a reinforcing cage is lowered into the slurry-filled pit and the pit is filled with concrete from the bottom up using tremie pipes.
 The heavier concrete displaces the bentonite slurry, which is pumped out, filtered, and stored in tanks for use in the next wall segment, or it is recycled.

 Slurry walls are successively extended to enclose an area, blocking water and softened earth from flowing into it.
 Once the concrete has hardened, excavation within the now concrete-wall-enclosed area can proceed.
 To prevent the concrete wall from collapsing into the newly excavated area, temporary supports such as tiebacks or internal crossbeams are installed.
 When completed, the structure built within the walled-off area usually supports the wall, so that tiebacks or other temporary bracing may be optionally removed.